ahupowerdns/lmdb-safe/README.md

 not (yet) cater for.

 # Status
-Very early.
+Fresh.
 If using this tiny library, be aware things might change rapidly.
 To use, add `lmdb-safe.cc` and `lmdb-safe.hh` to your project.

 # Philosophy